sgong-pdftron/stranger-docs/android/controls/undo_redo.md

 }
 ```

-## Last but not Least
+## Last but not least
-Again, don't forget to take undo snapshot before saving the document:
+Again, don't forget to take an undo snapshot before saving the document:

 ``` android
 boolean shouldUnlock = false;